Looking after yourself and others

 - Wear a face covering in enclosed environments

-- Minimise the number of people you see/meet outdoors, and where possible the duration of contact
+- Minimise the number of people you see/meet and where possible the duration of contact

 - Make sure that any indoor space has good ventilation (for example by opening windows so that fresh air can enter)

-- Self isolate if you or another household member has symptoms or has tested positive, or you have been notified that you were in close contact with someone who has tested positive
+- Self isolate immediately if you or another household member has symptoms (even if they are mild) or has tested positive, or you have been notified that you were in close contact with someone who has tested positive

 Healthy changes start with little changes and there's never been a more important time to look after your health.